mjbradvica/MediatorBuddy/README.md

 MediatorBuddy has a very specific way to handling requests and responses.
 The advantage you gain is up to 100% less unit testing in your presentation layer alongside a consistent way to handling failures.

+MediatorBuddy also assumes that you prefer to use the built-in [validation attributes](https://learn.microsoft.com/en-us/aspnet/core/mvc/models/validation?view=aspnetcore-7.0#validation-attributes) that Microsoft provides out of the box.
+Attribute validators is highly recommended, especially if you are utilizing Swagger.

+You may use a separate library such as [FluentValidation](https://www.nuget.org/packages/FluentValidation)-however you will need to validate request objects in your handlers.

 ## Background Story

 MediatorBuddy is the third version of a small pattern I found myself constantly implementing on multiple projects.
 It started with not wanting to write the same unit test for API endpoints over and over again.
 It has since morphed into the formal version you see in this library.